Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

-The expression for $T_N$ in \eqref{eq:whatistn} is complicated.
-However, it has a rather simple structure under a change of measure.
-Instead of assuming that $\{(X_i, Y_i)\}_{i=1}^N$ is an i.i.d.~sample from the product measure $\rho_0 \otimes \rho_1$, we assume that $\{(X_i, Y_i)\}_{i=1}^N$ is an i.i.d.~sample from the Schr\"odinger bridge $\mu_\eps$.
-As Theorem \ref{thm:unbiased} shows below, under this change of measure, $T_N$ is a simple conditional expectation and an unbiased estimator for the parameter $\theta=\int \eta(x,y) d\mu_\eps$.
-Hence, it is natural to ask if there is a way to extract information ignoring the change of measure.
-The law of the entire i.i.d. sequence $(X_i, Y_i)$, $i=1,2,\ldots$, under the two models $\rho_0 \otimes \rho_1$ and $\mu_\eps$ are obviously singular.
-But $T_N$ is a function of only $\left(\hrho_0^N, \hrho_1^N \right)$.
-Restricted to the $\sigma$-algebra generated by these marginal empirical distributions, we show that the two models are contiguous in the sense of Le Cam \cite[Chapter 6]{van2000}.
-This allows us to do a more natural analysis under the changed measure $\mu_\eps$ and then use contiguity to prove our main results.
+However, it has a rather simple structure under a change of measure---instead of assuming that $\{(X_i, Y_i)\}_{i=1}^N$ is an i.i.d.~sample from the product measure $\prodm$, we assume that $\{(X_i, Y_i)\}_{i=1}^N$ is an i.i.d.~sample from $\scb$.
+As \Cref{prop:unbiased} below shows, under this change of measure, $T_N$ is a simple conditional expectation and an unbiased estimator of $\theta$.
+Hence, it is natural to ask if there is a way to do analysis under the changed measure $\scb$ and carry the results over to the original measure $\prodm$.
+Contiguity \cite[Chapter 6]{van2000} is exactly a tool for such purposes.
+When $\xi \neq 1$ a.s.~under $\prodm$, the laws of the entire i.i.d.~sequence $\{(X_i, Y_i)\}_{i \ge 1}$ under the two measures $\prodm$ and $\scb$ are singular.
+But $T_N$ is a function of only $(\hat P^N, \hat Q^N)$.
+Restricted to the $\sigma$-algebra generated by these marginal empirical distributions, we show that the two measures are contiguous in \Cref{thm:contiguity} below.